marschall/truststore-maven-plugin/README.md

 ```

 and add your certificates under `src/main/certificates`.
 The filename minus the extension will be the alias of the certificate.
+Certificates can be in either PEM or DER format.

 The plugin can also generate a truststore in-place to `target/generated-truststores` which is added to the projects JAR file.